Typsium/alchemist/lib.typ

 /// - name (content): The name of the molecule.
 It is used as the cetz name of the molecule and to link other molecules to it.
 /// - links (dictionary): The links between this molecule and previous molecules or hooks.
 The key is the name of the molecule or hook and the value is the link function.
 ///
-/// Note that the antom-sep and angle arguments are ignored
+/// Note that the atom-sep and angle arguments are ignored
 /// - mol (string, equation): The string representing the molecule or an equation of the molecule
 /// - vertical (boolean): If true, the molecule is drawn vertically
 /// #example(```